Widener Library: Gutenberg Bible theft

 and a replica has been substituted at times of heightened security concern.

-The Slasher
+1969 Vietnam War protests

+In the spring of 1969, during Harvard student demonstrations against the war in Vietnam, rumors spread of a possible attack on Widener.

+Following the occupation of University Hall by protesters, and their subsequent violent ejection by police, volunteer librarians and faculty stood watch inside Widener for several nights.

+"The Slasher"

 Around 1990, empty bindings stripped of their pages began to appear in the Widener stacks.
-Eventually some 600 mutilated books were discovered, the vandal particularly targeting works on early Christianity in Greek, Latin, or unusual languages such as Icelandic.
+In time some 600 mutilated books were discovered, the vandal particularly targeting works on early Christianity in Greek, Latin, or unusual languages such as Icelandic.